supra-nlpn/SSN/README.md

-- Hi, I'm Supra (not a made-up name)
+- Hi, I'm Bhanu
-- I like black because it is the only color I can see with my eyes closed
+- I'm interested in
+- Deep Learning
+- Machine Vision
+- Vision Language Tasks
+- Predictive Modelling
+- and a ton of other things

 <!---
 SUPRA-ATKINSON/SUPRA-ATKINSON is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.